 Author Rank will Become an Official Metric

-Much like Bigfoot, Author Rank has never been documented in the wild, but its existence is often talked about.
+Similar to Bigfoot, no one has ever documented Author Rank in real-world use, yet people frequently discuss its existence.
 Maybe this is the year that it finally reveals itself.
-It’s well known that Google has a history of tinkering with Authorship, and most recently they announced a 15 percent reduction in rich snippets.
+Google has a history of tinkering with Authorship.
+Most recently, they announced a 15 percent reduction in rich snippets.
+This is well known.
 This isn’t all bad news, as webmasters will begin to adapt and will soon have their beautiful faces back adorning the search results.

 Faster Sites will Rank Higher on Mobile